Welcome to today's edition of the Rush 24-7 podcast.

 I've got a real challenge here.

-For those of you who have been longtime listeners, I must ask you to indulge here certainly that we know it is established fact now.
+For those of you who have been longtime listeners, I must ask you to indulge here, certainly that we know it is established fact now.

-There are people tuning into this program out of curiosity for a number of reasons for the first time every day.
+Radio survey data, there are people tuning into this program out of curiosity for a number of reasons for the first time every day.

-And so some of these things that you've heard, some of these things you've heard me say, some of my theories, points, all that reiterate it for people who are just joining.
+And so some of these things that you've heard, some of these things you've heard me say, some of my theories, points, all that, reiterate it for people who are just joining.

 It's the same as it is today.

-The same fear mongering, the same crisis mongering.
+The same fear-mongering, the same crisis-mongering.

 This is how despots frighten people into giving up freedom.